23 July 2021

 The regular course covers the basics of plasma physics, high power lasers and nuclear fusion, giving students the opportunity to get in touch with a wide range of interesting and cutting-edge topics.
 The lectures will be offered in self-contained modules, Monday through Friday, including some practical lectures on remote laboratories, data analysis and computer science.
-Late afternoons are focused on joint/coaching activities, some involving the lecturers too.
+Late afternoons are focused on joint/coaching activities.

-Plasmasurf is tailored for BSc/MSc engineering and physics students aiming at complementing their education in Plasma Physics with the purpose of pursuing academic studies at the third cycle level (Ph.D).
-It is mandatory to have at least 150 ECTS acquired previously to the course.
+Plasmasurf is tailored for BSc/MSc engineering and physics students aiming at complementing their education in Plasma Physics with the purpose of pursuing academic studies at 2nd/3rd cycle level (MSc/Ph.D).
+It is mandatory to have at least 140 ECTS acquired previously to the course.

 All you need to do is submit an individual report within one week after the course, resuming one of the sessions, which can include experimental work or data analysis.

 This report must be between 3 and 4 pages long and written in English.
-You can send it by email to firstname.lastname@example.org before 25 July 2016.
+You can send it by email to firstname.lastname@example.org.
 Make sure it is delivered!
 These credits are not transferred automatically to your university, but issued as a certificate that has to be submitted and recognized by your university.

 Scholarships are available for all selected participants through free lodging and meals.
 More information at the website.